py-bootcamp/learn-python-with-tdd/hello-world.md

 E       TypeError: hello() takes from 0 to 1 positional arguments but 2 were given
 ```

-Fix the problems by adding another string argument to `def Hello`
+Fix the problems by adding another string argument to `def hello`

 ```python
 def hello(name: str = None, language: str) -> str: